 After that, life was easier.
 The older children got married, pursued their careers, and some went overseas.
 In 1980, my husband and I moved to live with my third son and his family.
 He and his wife were busy running a printing business, so I took care of my three granddaughters.

 That kept me busy for many years!
 I trained the in-house help on their cleaning duties and taught them how to cook.
 My other children would visit often, bringing their spouses and kids with them.
-My husband and I traveled too to spend time with our children and to see the world in Singapore, Australia, Canada and the US before he passed away in 1995.
+My husband and I traveled to spend time with our children and to see the world.
+We visited Singapore, Australia, Canada, and the US before he passed away in 1995.

 As I got older, I stayed at home most of the time.
 I was updated on everyone’s lives via the telephone, an amazing luxury!
 Like many large families, there was always something happening.
 The world kept changing.
 It was really a little bewildering, but I lived my life being an adaptable woman.
 When your environment changes, you have to keep an open mind and sometimes there are situations that you cannot change, you learn to weather those times instead.

-After so many experiences, near death shaves and losing dear ones, I think I became rather fearless.
-I have come to understand that fear only paralyzes me but if I take action, no matter how small, I could rise above that fear.
+After so many experiences, near-death shaves and losing dear ones, I think I became rather fearless.
+I have come to understand that fear only paralyzes me, but if I take action, no matter how small, I can rise above that fear.
 When I have loved ones to protect, shrinking back isn’t an option.
 I did everything to survive, to care for my family and when there is no way, one simply has to get the courage, take the opportunities that come along and make the most of it.
 During the chaotic times, women weren’t seen as strong leaders, but I defied that stereotype and did what I had to do.
 That was what helped me survive.

 This is the story of Lee Swee Yoke